 - Your total annual LPFSA contribution amount is available immediately at the start of the plan year .

 - You can carry over up to $500 remaining in your account from one plan year to the next, so there is minimal “use-it or lose-it” risk.

-- Multiple self-service tools available to easily manage your TASC Account and TASC Card transactions.
+- Multiple self-service tools available to easily manage your LPFSA and payment card transactions.

 How does it work?

 - The LPFSA is similar to the regular Health Care FSA but is designed to work in conjunction with your HDHP and Health Savings Account (HSA).

 - Use the tax-savings calculator or annual expense estimate worksheet to help determine how much you should contribute per year.

 - Your annual contribution is deducted pre-tax from your paycheck in equal amounts throughout the plan year and deposited into your LPFSA.

 - As eligible expenses are incurred, you can either use your payment card to pay at the point of purchase or submit a request for reimbursement.

 - Manage your account 24/7 via the myCYC mobile app or CYC Online account.